pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

  * `DockableWindow * dockableWindowOfName(const std::string & name)`: returns a pointer to a dockable window
  * `void focusDockableWindow(const std::string& name)`: will focus a dockable window
+ * `optional<ImGuiID> dockSpaceIdFromName(const std::string& dockSpaceName)`: may return the ImGuiID corresponding
+   to the dockspace with this name.
+   **Warning**: this will work reliably only if layoutCondition = DockingLayoutCondition::ApplicationStart.
+In other cases, the ID may be cached by ImGui himself at the first run, and HelloImGui will *not* know it on subsequent runs!

 ---